My Story: Part Eight: More Good News

 More Good News

-By October 2019, I was off of every single one of my pain medications and completely pain free.
+One month later, in October 2019, I was off of every single one of my pain medications and completely pain free.
 My wish had come true.
 And I will say that I 100% believe that meditation helped me get off these pain meds.
 Whenever I started meditating, the pain would disappear.

 Since then, I’ve seen multiple studies demonstrating that meditation and other mindfulness practices help reduce doses of pain medications, including narcotics.
 Something I heard Dr. Joe Dispenza say that always stuck with me is “I’m no longer wired for pain.”